sylvainhalle/PaperShell/Readme.md

 [Overleaf](https://www.overleaf.com) is an online collaborative platform for editing LaTeX documents.
-Provided you have run `set-style.php` once, you can import the whole project structure into overleaf and edit it there; don't forget to set `Source/paper.tex` as the main file.
+Provided you have run `set-style.php` once, you can import the whole project structure into Overleaf and edit it there; don't forget to set `Source/paper.tex` as the main file.

-If you want to change the document to another article class, simply re-run `set-style.php` on your computer and re-upload `preamble.inc.tex` and `postamble.inc.tex` to Overleaf.
+If you want to change the document to another article class, simply re-run `set-style.php` on your computer and re-upload `preamble.inc.tex`, `midamble.inc.tex` and `postamble.inc.tex` to Overleaf.
 This is even easier if you keep Overleaf in sync with a GitHub repository.

-Note that you need a little [hack](https://github.com/sylvainhalle/PaperShell/issues/11) if you want the compilation of references to work in Overleaf.

 Cleaning up a BibTeX file
 -------------------------